benhoneywill/hikerherd/README.md

 If you have ideas for the project, I would love to hear from you!
 Visit the [GitHub Discussions](https://github.com/benhoneywill/hikerherd/discussions) to start a conversation.
 I am always excited to hear from people who are using hikerherd and have constructive input for how it could be improved.

-I am not currently looking for outside contributions for new features.
+I am not currently looking for code contributions for new features.
 Feature PRs are a lot of work for me to review and they carry an ongoing maintenance burden.
 If you have something you desperately want to see in hikerherd then please start a discussion, and we can decide if it is something that should be implemented.
 If not, you are always free to fork the project and add it yourself.

 ## Show your support